 Dr. Faith Ngunjiri sends her students into the professional world as ethical leaders by helping them develop their moral muscle and live up to their personal values.
 She is an associate professor of ethics and leadership in the Offutt School of Business and director of the Lorentzsen Center for Faith and Work.

-Where are you from?
-Where did you study?
-What is your expertise?
+Where are you from and what is your expertise?

 I am an African in America, having come to the U.S. in 2003 from Kenya to study for my doctorate in leadership studies at Bowling Green State University, Ohio.